Prince of Wales Collegiate

-Prince of Wales Collegiate is a public high school located in St. John's, Newfoundland and Labrador, Canada.
-It served part of St. John's as well as the rural community of Portugal Cove-St. Philip's.
+Prince of Wales Collegiate (PWC) is a public high school located in St. John's, Newfoundland and Labrador, Canada.
+It served part of St. John's as well as the community of Portugal Cove-St. Philip's.

 The school was erected in 1959.
 At that time it was called United Collegiate and along with Prince of Wales College on LeMarchant Road was governed by The United Church School Board.
 In 1962, Prince of Wales College closed as a high school and this school was renamed Prince of Wales Collegiate.
 A major extension to the original building was erected in 1993.

 Prince of Wales offers a number of Advanced Placement courses and concurrent studies affiliated with Memorial University.
 They offer local courses in French Immersion, Spanish, Russian and Italian that come with the opportunity for international travel, and strong programs in arts, theatre and music.
 A wide variety of extracurricular activities are available, including a wide variety of boys' and girls' athletic teams and special interest clubs.